CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

 #### DynamicConfigDbContext

-Entity Framework DbContext for managing configuration data, connections, and metrics in Cosmos DB.
+Entity Framework DbContext for managing configuration data, connections, and metrics.
+The backing database is determined by your `ConfigDbConnectionString` (Cosmos DB, SQL Server, MySQL, or SQLite).

 #### Connection Entity